 Other offenders we will pause upon.

-Vernon was one of two knights executed with Worcester in Shrewsbury.
-This exchange occurs from about 1:45 here:
+(Vernon was one of two knights executed with Worcester in Shrewsbury.)

-** Oddly enough, Hotspur’s opposite number Prince Henry (the future victor of Agincourt, Henry V), also got shot in the face in this batt
+** Oddly enough, Hotspur\’s opposite number Prince Henry (the future victor of Agincourt, Henry V), also got shot in the face in this battle.

 But after rounding up a volunteer militia and helping repel Dutch incursions in 1630 and 1632, Calabar switched sides and joined Holland.